Homological Mirror Symmetry for Hypertoric Varieties I: Mirror symmetry via microlocal sheaves

 \subsection{Dolbeault hypertoric manifolds}

 In this section, we introduce Dolbeault hypertoric manifolds, whose definition we learned from unpublished work of Hausel and Proudfoot.

-Dolbeault hypertoric manifolds are complex manifolds attached to the data of a toric hyperplane arrangement (i.e. a collection of codimension 1 affine subtori), similar to the association of an additive hypertoric variety to an affine hyperplane arrangement.
-They carry a complex symplectic form, and a proper fibration whose generic fiber is complex lagrangian and carries the structure of an abelian variety.
+Dolbeault hypertoric manifolds are complex manifolds attached to the data of a toric hyperplane arrangement (i.e. a collection of codimension one affine subtori), in much the same way that an additive hypertoric variety is attached to an affine hyperplane arrangement, and a toric variety is attached to a polytope.
+They carry a complex symplectic form, and a proper fibration whose generic fibers are complex lagrangian abelian varieties.

-Many perspectives on toric varieties can be extended to the Dolbeault hypertoric situation.
-For our purposes, the most relevant is that we can start with a basic building block, and build all other varieties by Hamiltonian reduction of a product of copies of this building block.
-For toric varieties, this is served by $\C^*$ acting on $\C$ ( which corresponds to a ray in $\R$), and for additive hypertoric varieties by $\C^*$ acting on $T^*\C$ (which corresponds to a single point in $\R$).
-For multiplicative hypertoric varieties, we need an object that corresponds to a single point in the torus $\uu\subset \C^*$.
+Our construction of Dolbeault manifolds parallels the construction of toric varieties as Hamiltonian reductions of powers of a basic building block.

+For toric varieties, this building block is $\C$ with the usual Hamiltonian action of $\uu$.
+Its polytope is a ray in $\R$.
+Other toric varieties are constructed by taking the Hamiltonian reduction of $\C^n$ by a subtorus of $\uu^n$.
+Additive hypertoric varieties are similarly constructed from the basic building block $T^*\C$ with its hyperhamiltonian action of $\uu$.
+The affine hyperplane arrangement associated to this building block is a single point in $\R$.
+For Dolbeault manifolds, our basic building block will be the Tate curve $\mathfrak{Z}$ with a (quasi)-hyperhamiltonian action of $\uu$.
+Its toric hyperplane arrangement is a single point in $\uu$.

-Our basic building block will be the Tate curve $\frak{Z}$; we give a construction suited to our purposes below, culminating in Definition \ref{deftatecurve}.
+We give a construction of $\mathfrak{Z}$ suited to our purposes below, culminating in Definition \ref{deftatecurve}.

-Let $\C^* = \operatorname{Spec}\C[q,q^{-1}]$, and let $\D^*$ be the punctured disk defined by $0 < q < 1$.
-Let $\frak{Z}^*$ be the family of elliptic curves over $\D^*$ defined by $( \C^* \times \D^* ) / \mathbb{Z}$, where $1 \in \mathbb{Z}$ acts by multiplication by $q \times 1$.
+Let $\C^* = \operatorname{Spec}\C[q,q^{-1}]$, and let $\DD^*$ be the punctured disk defined by $0 < q < 1$.
+Let $\mathfrak{Z}^*$ be the family of elliptic curves over $\DD^*$ defined by $( \C^* \times \DD^* ) / \mathbb{Z}$, where $1 \in \mathbb{Z}$ acts by multiplication by $q \times 1$.

-We will define an extension of $\frak{Z}^*$ to a family $\ZDol$ over $\D$ with central fiber equal to a nodal elliptic curve.
+We will define an extension of $\mathfrak{Z}^*$ to a family $\ZDol$ over $\DD$ with central fiber equal to a nodal elliptic curve.